 Aoun Jaber is an adjunct professor of Arabic language in the Department of Near Eastern Studies at Wayne State University (WSU).
 A native of Lebanon, Mr. Jaber has been an activist and business owner in the Arab American community.
 His teaching and community experiences have enriched his ability to communicate in a variety of Arabic regional linguistics and with people from diverse Arab origins and beliefs.
 He holds two master’s degrees from Wayne State University in bilingual education and Near Eastern studies.

-Research Interest/Area of Expertise
+Research interest(s)/area of expertise

 - ARB 2010, ARB1020.